afnandamra/reading-notes/401/class-03.md

 ## Using Express Routing

-- Routing refers to how an applications endpoints (URIs) respond to client requests
+- Routing refers to how applications endpoints (URIs) respond to client requests
 - Define routing using methods of the Express app object that correspond to HTTP methods
 - Routing methods specify a callback function (sometimes called "handler functions") called when the application receives a request to the specified route (endpoint) and HTTP method
 - Routing methods can have more than one callback function as arguments